 There has never been a better time to study economics as the news is packed with stories about the economic impacts of a range of global events that affect us as citizens.
 You may have seen articles about the impact on the economy of the high rates of inflation which are above anything seen for 40 years!
-This follows on from the recession resulting from the Covid pandemic and it has been fascinating to assess the policies used by the government and Bank of England to reduce the effects of the crisis such as the new Furlough scheme as well as interest rates cut to their lowest point since 1694.
+This follows on from the recession resulting from the Covid pandemic and the attempts to rescue the economy from a potential depression.
+More recently we've seen a sharp rise in interest rates which has differing impacts on savers and borrowers